LenyzDev/ConfigAPI/README.md

 }
 ```

+These are the natively supported data types:
+* String
+* String List
+* Integer
+* Double
+* Float

+But if you need to use another type of data, you can easily add it to our API and adapt it for whatever use you need.

 To add information in the API just use:
 ```Java
 // ARGUMENT 1 = Path to the information in the YAML file